microsoft/nni/docs/en_US/Compressor/Pruner.md

 > 4. A new kernel matrix is created for both the ![](http://latex.codecogs.com/gif.latex?i)th and ![](http://latex.codecogs.com/gif.latex?i+1)th layers, and the remaining kernel
 >      weights are copied to the new model.

+In addition, we also provide a dependency-aware mode for the L1FilterPruner.
+For more details about the dependency-aware mode, please reference [dependency-aware mode](./DependencyAware.md).

 ### Usage

 PyTorch code